wilsonmar/PythonFlask-CMSBlueprints/README.md

 ## Installation

 ## Windows
-Open a command prompt or powershell and run the following commands, replacing 'project-root' with the path to the root folder of the cloned Project repo.
+Open a command prompt or powershell and run the following commands, replacing 'project-root' with the path to the root folder of the project.
 ```
 > cd 'project-root'
 > python -m venv venv